mugen609/bigbox-native-res-setup/README.md

 **One gamepad.
 Four decades of games.
 Zero compromises.**
 - **📖 [Jump to the full setup guide](GameMaze.md)**

 This project turns a Windows PC into a unified emulation console—boot straight into a gamepad-only interface, spanning everything from 1980s arcade machines to modern Switch and Steam titles.
 No stretched pixels.
 No desktop clutter.
-Just the games, the way they were meant to be seen and played but on modern flat panel.
+Just the games, the way they were meant to be seen and played...
+But on modern flat panel!

 > **works with digital video chain / Relies on HDMI scaler**

 ## Why It Exists

-Most emulation setups work—but on a modern HDMI chain they can still look “off”: softened scaling, incorrect geometry/aspect, and a pre-upscaled desktop frame feeding a scaler that tends to shine on native-like inputs.
+Most emulation setups “work,” but over HDMI they can still look a bit off -- Soft scaling, weird stretching, and a pre-upscaled image going into a scaler that actually prefers native-like signals.
-​
 Some players don’t notice; if you do, GameMaze focuses on fixing that digital pipeline without giving up modern PC compatibility.
 ​
 GameMaze aims to: